learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 ### Timeline

 07/31 Wednesday - Project Assignment
- - schedule Monday check in with coach
+ - schedule Thursday check in with coach

 08/01 Thurday - Check in with coach
  - review data cleaning